HigherOrderCO/Kind/DOCUMENTATION.md

 The optimal evaluator can only be used on elementary terms, that is, terms that only use lambda-bound variable more than once in a controlled manner.
-The type-checker will inform you if that's the case.
-If your terms is affine, i.e., doesn't use lambda-bound variables more than once at all, you can use the fast evaluator with `-f`.
+The type-checker will inform you if that's the case by appending a `ℰ` to its type.
+If your terms is affine (`𝒜`), i.e., doesn't use lambda-bound variables more than once at all, you can use the fast evaluator with `-f`.
 It is like the optimal evaluator, but much faster in programs that don't use a lot of sharing (variable duplication).
 The fast evaluator doesn't support numbers (thus strings) currently.

 Type-Checking
 -------------